 The bottom right picture shows a 10m3 Desert Star Helikite being launched from a research vessel steaming in the Arctic Ocean, from which it can lift radio equipment or cameras.
 The middle picture shows the Helikite being launched.

 US Army Rapid Equipping Force Trials, Arizona 2012

 Our 75m3 Desert Star Helikites won easily.
 The Helikites flew in higher winds, were more stable, tougher, easier to handle, carried payload better and flew higher than the competition.

-One interesting incident was related by the trials officers organising the test series: One day there were many dust-devils about.
-These are mini-tornadoes and can be quite rough.
+A particularly interesting incident was related by the trial officers organising the test series.
+On one of the days, there were many dust-devils about.
+Dust devils are mini tornadoes which can be fairly rough.
 One moved onto a Helikite flying at about 400ft carrying a surveillance gyro-camera.
-The Helikite with its payload flew right through the middle of this dust-devil totally undamaged.
-The dust-devil then moved on to a competitive aerostat flying nearby and completely ripped it to threads.
-Smashed it to pieces – whilst it was being filmed from the air by the Helikite camera.
+The Helikite, with its payload, flew right through the middle of this dust-devil, totally undamaged.
+The dust-devil then moved on to a competitive aerostat flying nearby and completely smashed it to pieces – all whilst it was being filmed from the air by the Helikite camera.

 Luckily, a government inspector present saw it all and consequently this is one reason 75m3 Desert Star Helikites were purchased for US troops in Afghanistan.